 The Early Childhood Association (ECA) is an NGO set up in order to bring together all people, institutions and organizations dealing with young children under one umbrella.
 It is a platform for them to discuss, deliberate, learn, share and connect to qualitative practices in early childhood education.
-Sadhbhavana World School is associated with ECA through its early childhood education program Sadhbhavana Little Scholars.
+Sadhbhavana World School is associated with ECA through its early childhood education program Sadhbhavana Foundation Years.
 Sadhbhavana’s CEO is the Territory Head of ECA – Kerala chapter.

 At Sadhbhavana, we believe that a well-informed student will have an upper hand in today’s fast-paced world.
 To encourage and bring in interest in GK, we have adopted the Global Awareness Program (GAP), India’s first focused general knowledge initiative to create, enhance and sustain awareness levels with respect to global happenings and current events.
 The General Knowledge text is changed every month thus ensuring our students are updated on crucial current events around the world.
 The GAP textbook, Gaptopedia is followed from Grades I-VII.

 Lodestar is India’s first scientific career guidance program for class 10 students.
 The program helps parents and children make a smart career decision in a simple and easy way by using accurate data, highly evolved scientific decision-making tools.
 The program offers exposure to over 250 exciting career options, expert guidance by trained specialists, and individual attention to each child, and a complete final career plan at the end of the programme.